 - An independent evaluation of HLC’s original elementary program found that children exposed to HLC have significantly higher health knowledge than peers without exposure to HLC; further, this knowledge translates to behavior changes in school and at home.

-- Nationally, schools and community programs use HLC programming every day.
+- Nationally, schools and community programs use HLC programming in their Health and P.E. classes every day.

 - Significant funders of HLC include Baptist Community Ministries, Methodist Health System Foundation, Inc., Greater New Orleans Foundation, and Sam’s Club.